Table of Contents

 Q: What happens if chicken isn’t cooked to 165°F?

-Q: Can I rely on visual cues alone?
+Q: Can I trust visual cues alone?

 A: Always check the temperature is chicken done using a thermometer for accuracy.